Khojaly District

-Khojaly District (Xocalı rayonu) is one of the 66 districts of Azerbaijan.
+Khojaly District (Xocalı rayonu) is one of the 67 districts of Azerbaijan.
 It is located in the west of the country in the Karabakh Economic Region.
-The district borders the districts of Aghdara, Lachin, Shusha, Agdam and Khojavend.
+The district borders the districts of Kalbajar, Lachin, Shusha, Agdam and Khojavend.
 Its capital and largest city is Khojaly.
 As of 2020, the district had a nominal population of 28,800.

 The centre of the district, the town of Khojaly, was also the site of the Khojaly Massacre, the largest massacre throughout the whole Nagorno-Karabakh conflict.
 Following the massacre, most of the district was captured and made part of the Askeran Province of the self-proclaimed Republic of Artsakh.
 Following the 2020 Nagorno-Karabakh war, Azerbaijan recaptured some villages in the district, while most of the district, including its capital, was put under Russian peacekeeping control.
 After the 2023 Azerbaijani offensive in Nagorno-Karabakh, the entire district fell under the control of Azerbaijan after the capitulation of the Artsakh Defence Army in the area.